Link Search Menu Expand Document

 *work completed while Trevor Ablett, Oliver Limoyo, and Affan Jilani were on internship at Samsung AI Centre, Montreal

-Submitted to IEEE Transactions on Robotics (T-RO): Special Section on Tactile Robotics
+IEEE Transactions on Robotics (T-RO): Special Section on Tactile Robotics (to appear), to be presented at ICRA 2025

 Summary